xi717/xi717.github.io/index.md

 ![feature importance](img/1.png)

-so we'll drop columns that scores under 0.1
+so we'll drop 3 columns that got the lowest score

+since that they're from the same fearture

    ```python

    ```

 # IV.Evaluation & Analysis